wesleyharrisonmarshall-bot/WesleyMarshall_PackerProject/README.md

 git remote set-url origin git@github.com:wesleyhmarshall/packer-ami-project.git ssh -T git@github.com
 Hi wesleyharrisonmarshall-bot!
 You've successfully authenticated, but GitHub does not provide shell access.

+**Create AWS ECS from AMI**
+AMI created and verified on AWS. -see screenshot- Created new EC2 instance - ec2-user@ip-172-31-25-246 ssh -i ~/devops-key.pem ec2-user@18.217.255.243 Confirmed CIS SSH Hardening: sudo grep -E "PermitRootLogin|Protocol|PermitEmptyPasswords" /etc/ssh/sshd_config Confirmed HTTP Apache Server: curl http://localhost

+**Terminate Cleanup**
+1. Deregister the AMI
+This removes the AMI from your account but does not delete associated snapshots.
+🔧 Steps:
+- Go to the EC2 Dashboard in AWS Console.
+- Click AMIs in the left sidebar.
+- Select your custom AMI.
+- Click Actions > Deregister.
+- Confirm the deregistration.
+📝 Note: Deregistering an AMI makes it unusable for launching new instances, but the snapshot remains.

+2. Delete Associated Snapshots
+After deregistering, you’ll need to manually delete the EBS snapshot created during the AMI build.
+🔧 Steps:
+- In the EC2 Dashboard, click Snapshots.
+- Find the snapshot linked to your AMI (check the Description or Tags).
+- Select the snapshot and click Actions > Delete Snapshot.
+- Confirm deletion.
+💡 Tip: You can tag your AMI and snapshot during Packer build to make them easier to identify.